sufarnfong/gitbook_boc/how-it-works/protocol-components.md

 ## Incorporated Oracle

-Oracles are data sources that connect Ethereum to off-chain, real-world information so that user can query data in smart contracts.
-It allows certain smart contracts to respond to the uncertain external world, and is the only way for smart contracts to interact with the outside world, and it is also the interface between blockchain and the real world.
+Oracles are data sources that connect Ethereum to off-chain, real-world information in order for users to be able to query data in smart contracts.
+It allows certain smart contracts to respond to the uncertain external world, and it is the only way for smart contracts to interact with the outside world.
+It is also the interface between blockchain and the real world.

 ### Chainlink